 - Ensure that staff only have the privileges they need to do their current job.

 - You should have a formal, written-down process that you follow when deciding to give someone access to systems at administrator level.
-This process should include approval by a person who is an owner/director/trustee/partner of the organisation.
+This process should include approval by a person who is an owner/director/ trustee/partner of the organisation.

 - You should ensure that administrator accounts are only used when absolutely necessary, such as when installing software.
-Using administrator accounts all-day-long exposes the device to compromise by malware
+Using administrator accounts all-day-long exposes the device to compromise by malware.

 - You should ensure that administrator accounts are not used to access websites or download email.
 Using such accounts in this way exposes the device to compromise by malware.
 You may not need a technical solution to achieve this, it could be based on good policy and procedure as well as regular training for staff.

-- You should track by means of list or formal record all people that have been granted administrator accounts.
+- You should track by means of a list or formal record all people that have been granted administrator accounts.

 - You should review the list of people with administrator access regularly.
 Depending on your organisation, this might be monthly, quarterly or annually.
 Any users who no longer need administrative access to carry out their role should have it removed.

-- Enable two factor authentication for all administrative accounts.
+- Enable two-factor authentication for all administrative accounts.

 To protect your organisation, you should ensure that your software is always up-to-date with the latest patches.
 This is a requirement of Cyber Essentials.

-- Ensure all operating systems, applications and firmware on your devices are supported by a supplier that produces regular fixes for any security problems
+- Ensure all operating systems, applications and firmware on your devices are supported by a supplier that produces regular fixes for any security problems.

 - Use licensed software in accordance with the publisher's recommendations.